optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

    optional dependencies.

 1. We already have more than 50 algorithms and plan to add many more.
 A simple autocomplete is not very helpful.
-Instead the user would have to be able to filter the autocomplete results according to the problem properties (e.g. least-squares, gradient-based, local, ...).
+Instead, the user would have to be able to filter the autocomplete results according to the problem properties (e.g. least-squares, gradient-based, local, ...).
 However, it is not clear which filters are relevant and in which order a user wants to apply them.